AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/designate-resource-managers-for-projects-and-templates.md

 # Designate Resource Managers for a project or template

 You can designate up to 30 users as Resource Managers for an individual project or template.
-Designating Resource Managers for a project is a prerequisite for using the Scheduling tools in  `Adobe Workfront`.
+Designating Resource Managers for a project is a prerequisite for using the Scheduling tools in&nbsp;Adobe Workfront.

 >[!NOTE]
 >
->We are no longer developing the Resource Scheduling tools and they will soon be removed from `Adobe Workfront`.
-We recommend that you use the `Workload Balancer` for scheduling your resources.
+>We are no longer developing the Resource Scheduling tools and they will soon be removed from Adobe Workfront.
+We recommend that you use the Workload Balancer for scheduling your resources.
 >
->For information about scheduling resources using the new `Workload Balancer`, see the section [The Workload Balancer](../../../resource-mgmt/workload-balancer/workload-balancer.md).
+>For information about scheduling resources using the new Workload Balancer, see the section [The Workload Balancer](../../../resource-mgmt/workload-balancer/workload-balancer.md).
 >
->For more information about the timeline for removing the Resource Scheduling tools and replacing them with the `Workload Balancer`, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).
+>For more information about the timeline for removing the Resource Scheduling tools and replacing them with the Workload Balancer, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).

 ## Access requirements